mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-- step 3: You just make method `EloquentFilterCustomDetection` for return array detections condition in the model.
+- Step 3: You just make method `EloquentFilterCustomDetection` for return array detections condition in the model.

 ```php
 use eloquentFilter\QueryFilter\ModelFilters\Filterable;